 Contributions to local and federal candidates also are reported on the expenditure schedule.
+A local candidate is a candidate running for city, county, or other local office.
 Follow the rules above to report these contributions.

 Independent and ballot question expenditures